anthonyrozmajzl/anthonyrozmajzl.com/content/post/A Criminally Unscientific Series of Shut Downs in.md

 decentralized the government's role of enforcing covid-19 mandates.

 Years from now, populations around the world will recognize their governments' responses to the covid-19 pandemic as some of the greatest public health failures in human history.
 Not that this shouldn't have been expected; Not only was this one of the greatest failures from a public health standpoint, but just about every little freedom we once took for granted&mdash; going to work, running businesses, visiting family and friends, .....The speed with which politicians and public health experts subdued the social behaviors of states and countries around the world is astonishing.
 How quickly we went from fiteen days to slow the spread

-Think back to our secssionist Unless you have been lucky enough to live in states like Florida and South Dakota Some, just about every of the most intimate and meaningful social This entire past year of failed public health policy was marked by hundreds of millions of people glued to their televisions and social media platforms simply to find out what their political superiors were going to allow them to do for the day.